Frequently Asked Questions

 - Statement and Payment History

 Yes, permits are required for all lots on the Olympia campus, including the residential lots.
-Parking decals can be purchased at the Parking Services office located in the Seminar building Room 2150.
-Go to http://www.evergreen.edu/parking/ for decal rates and additional information about parking at The Evergreen State College.
+Parking decals can be purchased at the Parking Services office located in the Seminar I Building Room 2150.
+Go to Parking for more information on decals and rates.

 You may contact our office by phone or e-mail with your request, and we will provide you with the necessary documentation.